tsellam/tsellam.github.io/_posts/2018-01-01-Secret-Sauce-data.md

 feature_image: "/assets/secret-sauce/Minimoog_panel.jpg"
 ---

-The aim of the Secret Sauce project is to automatically reverse engineer guitar and synth sounds, and thus answer the question <i><q>Wow, how did they make that sound?!</q></i>.
+The aim of the Secret Sauce project is to automatically reverse engineer studio sounds, with a focus on guitar effects and synthesizers.
+Ultimately, we wish to answer the question <i><q>Wow, how did they make that sound?!</q></i>.
 This post presents the task, the datasets, and makes them available for whoever would like to try.

 <!-- more -->

 ## The Goal

-Whether it's a <a href="https://www.youtube.com/watch?v=fWm3mm6CdIQ">light echo</a> on a rockabilly guitar, a <a href="https://www.youtube.com/watch?v=4w8pbGz7E8c">thick pad</a> on a prog rock record or a <a href="https://www.youtube.com/watch?v=meXPbvp3ldg">heavy sub</a> on a hip hop track, effects and synthesizers have become a crucial aspect of modern music.
+Whether it's a <a href="https://www.youtube.com/watch?v=fWm3mm6CdIQ">light echo</a> on a rockabilly guitar, a <a href="https://www.youtube.com/watch?v=4w8pbGz7E8c">thick pad</a> on a prog rock record or a <a href="https://www.youtube.com/watch?v=meXPbvp3ldg">heavy sub</a> on a hip hop track, electronic effects and instruments have become a crucial aspect of modern music.
 And yet, as <a href="https://www.soundonsound.com/forum/viewforum.php?f=23">Web forums</a> testify, turning ideas into sounds is a difficult craft, which takes years to master.

+The aim of the Secret Sauce project is to make it easier to create sounds in the studio.
+Currently, tuning machines is a difficult process, which relies heavily on trial and error; my neighbors will probably never forgive me for the hours spent trying to sound like <a href="https://www.youtube.com/watch?v=UbkqE4fpvdI">the records that I enjoy</a>.
+Wouldn't it be great if musicians could simply provide an example of what they want, from a record or real life, and the machines would automatically "get it" and tune themselves?

-The aim of the Secret Sauce project is to make it easier for musicians to create sounds.
-We are developing statistical models to reverse engineer synthesizer patches and guitar effects: give the model a reference sound, and it will tell you how to reproduce it.
+To this end, we are developing statistical models to reverse-engineer guitar and synthesizer sounds &mdash; give the model a reference sound, and it will tell you how to reproduce it.

-To this end, we are releasing three datasets, based on three instruments: a <a href="https://www.native-instruments.com/en/products/komplete/guitar/guitar-rig-5-player/download/">guitar with 5 effects</a>, a <a href="https://tal-software.com/products/tal-noisemaker">substractive synth plug-in</a> and a <a href="https://www.moogmusic.com/products/phattys/sub-phatty">Moog Phatty</a>.
-For each instrument, we provide 10,000 sound samples, as well as the settings used to produce the sounds.
+The first step is to collect data.
+Many sound banks exist, but little to none of them give the detail of how the sounds were produced.
+This post is our attempt to fill this gap.
+We are releasing three datasets, based on three instruments: a <a href="https://www.native-instruments.com/en/products/komplete/guitar/guitar-rig-5-player/download/">guitar with 5 effects</a>, a <a href="https://tal-software.com/products/tal-noisemaker">substractive synth plug-in</a> and a <a href="https://www.moogmusic.com/products/phattys/sub-phatty">Moog Sub Phatty</a>.
+For each instrument, we provide 10,000 sound samples based on the same note, as well as the settings that we used to produce them.
 The inference task is to guess the settings from the sounds.